LimeChain/forta-agent-scripts/idle-suite/perpetual-yield-tranches-large-change-in-contract-value/README.md

 ## Alerts

-- IDLE-PERPETUAL-YIELD-TRANCHES-VIRTUAL-PRICE-DECREASE
+- IDLE-PERPETUAL-YIELD-TRANCHES-DRASTIC-CHANGE-IN-CONTRACT-VALUE
-  - Fired when a the virtualPrice of any tranche has decreased
+  - Fired when the contract value of CDO changes drastically
   - Severity is always set to "medium"
   - Type is always set to "info"
   - Metadata:
-    - "price" - the current price of the token
+    - "value" - the current contract value
-    - "oldPrice" - the old price of the token
+    - "oldValue" - the old contract value
-    - "trancheType" - "AA" for senior tranches and "BB" for junior tranches
+    - "cdo" - the cdo's symbol